Medical Assistant Scope of Practice by State

 In Iowa, the medical assistant can perform any task delegated to them, as long as they are supervised by a registered nurse or physician.
 The nurse or physician is responsible for delegating safe tasks to the medical assistant.

->> Learn about our Iowa Medical Assistant Program
+>> Learn about our Iowa Medical Assistant Program or Des Moines Medical Assistant Program

 Kansas Medical Assistant Scope of Practice

-In Kansas, medical assistants can administer medication and give injections, unless there is a reasonable risk of harm with the medication.
+In Kansas, qualified medical assistants can administer medication and give injections, unless there is a reasonable risk of harm with the medication.
 While this is up for interpretation, any provider should check medication and dosage before the medical assistant administers it.

->> Learn about our Kansas Medical Assistant Program
+>> Learn about our Kansas Medical Assistant Program or Wichita Medical Assistant Program

 Kentucky Medical Assistant Scope of Practice